 Petromyzon (Lamprey): General Characters

 Introduction: Lampreys are Anadromous or freshwater, Eel-shaped jawless fishes.
-They can be readily recognized by the large, rounded sucker which surrounds their mouth and by their single nostril on the top of their head.
+They can be readily recognized by the large, rounded sucker which surrounds their mouth and by the single nostril on the top of their head.

 Systemic position of Petromyzon: